-Press Menu → Burst → "NCycle" to enable the N Cycle burst.
+When the Shift key is illuminated, press Home/Menu $\rightarrow$ Burst $\rightarrow$ "NCycle" to enable the N Cycle burst.
 Tap the Cycles menu label, then use the numeric keypad to input the number of cycles.
 You can also use the arrow keys and the knob to modify the number of cycles.
 The default is 1, and the range is from 1 to 1,000,000 (external or manual trigger) or from 1 to 500,000 (internal trigger).